Ravincroft's Retribution - 1. Leaving Home

 ‘Shut up!
 Jayden, it’s a big step moving out of home,’ Lia chastised.

 ‘Jayden, stop!’
-Lia screamed.
+Lia screamed and grabbed Jayden’s wrist.

 ‘What the hell?’
 Jayden hit the brakes and the car swerved skidding to a halt on gravel at the side of the road.

-Just as he reached the other side, a speeding car with its headlights on high beam sped past blaring its horn.
+As he reached the other side, a speeding car with its headlights on a high beam, sped past blaring its horn.
+‘It’s idiots like that, who cause this!’

 Jayden turned on his hazard lights.